AMC V8 engine: Gen-2 AMC short-deck V8 (1966–1969)

-The new-generation AMC V8 was introduced in 1966 It is sometimes referred to as the "Gen-2" AMC V8.
-The first version was the completely new 290 CID Typhoon V8 introduced in a special mid-1966 model year "Rogue" hardtop.
-Available in 200 hp two-barrel carburetor version or producing 225 hp with a four-barrel carburetor and high compression, the new engines utilized "thin-wall" casting technology and weighed only 540 lb. and produced in three displacements - between 290 CID, 343 CID and 390 CID - until 1969.
+The new-generation AMC V8 was introduced in 1966.
+It is referred to as the "Gen-2" AMC V8.
+American Motors kept the 4.75 in cylinder-bore centers in the new engines to use existing tooling and equipment.
+However, everything else in the engine was reengineered with only the timing chain and drive sprocket interchanged with the previous design.

-All three engines share the same basic block design and external measurements; the different displacements are achieved through various bore and stroke combinations.

-Bore center measurement was kept the same as the Gen-1 V8 at 4.75 in so that boring equipment could be reused.
-Other than that, this engine is vastly different from the Gen-1 model.
+The second-generation engine is vastly different from the Gen-1 model.
+The previously rear of the camshaft mounted distributor and oil pump were moved to the front.
+The aluminum housing for them also carried the water pump.
+The size and weight of the entire engine was trimmed by use of thinwall techniques, a reduced 9.165 in deck height, as well as by reengineering the cylinder block and head castings.
 The Gen-1 engine is physically the size of a big-block Ford or GM engine, and is sometimes called a "big-block".
 The Gen-2 is closer to the physical size of U.S.-made small-block V8s except for the bore centers, which are the same as some big-block engines.
-The only parts shared between the 1966-67 Rambler V8 and 1966-91 AMV8 are the lower cam timing sprocket and the timing chain.

-The AMC V8 was not built by Ford or anyone else although it bears an uncanny resemblance to the later Buick V8 engines (400, 430, 455).
+The AMX 390 V8 was not built by Ford.
+It bears a resemblance to the later Buick V8 engines (400, 430, 455).
 It shares the same design employing a timing gear case that mounts both the distributor and oil pump.
 It also shares the same oiling scheme employing a single passage to feed both cam and crank from the right lifter bank by tangentially intersecting the cam bore instead of two drilled passages, one from the cam to crank and another from the crank to the right lifter bank.
 Some electrical parts (starter and distributor) were shared with Ford, and some models used Motorcraft (Ford) carburetors, but the balance of the engine design is unique.

+The first version was the completely new 290 CID Typhoon V8 introduced in a special mid-1966 model year "Rogue" hardtop.
+Available in 200 hp two-barrel carburetor version or producing 225 hp with a four-barrel carburetor and high compression, the new engines utilized "thin-wall" casting technology and weighed only 540 lb.

-The Gen-2 AMC V8 was first introduced at 290 CID in 1966.
-It was used exclusively in the Rambler American model in the first year.
-The 343 CID came out in 1967 and the AMX 390 CID arrived in mid-1968.
+The 343 CID version was introduced for the 1967 model year and the high-performance "AMX" 390 CID V8 arrived in mid-1968.
 These engine blocks were unchanged through the 1969 model year.
+All three engines share the same basic block design and external measurements; the different displacements are achieved through various bore and stroke combinations.

 The head used during this time was the so-called "rectangle port", named after its exhaust port shape.
 The 290 heads use smaller valves, 1.787 in intake and 1.406 in exhaust, corresponding with its small bore.
 The 343 and the AMX 390 use the same larger valve heads, 2.025 in intake and 1.625 in exhaust.